Freedom House Rating

 However, the coalition fell in November 2019 over disagreements over reforms in the space of rule of law – specifically, the question of whom to appoint as the country’s prosecutor-general.
 ACUM wanted an independent prosecutor who would hold government officials accountable, while PSRM wanted guarantees that their officials would be immune from prosecution.
 Ultimately, PSRM teamed up with Plahotniuc’s allies to oust Sandu and institute a pro-Russia government headed by PSRM loyalist Ion Chicu.
 However, members of parliament from the government bloc continue to defect to other parties, leaving Chicu with a slim majority, which he risks losing.
 Consequently snap elections are well within the realm of possibility.

 Igor Dodon from PSRM is Moldova’s current president.
 He narrowly defeated Sandu in 2016 in a runoff.
-Dodon plans to run for re-election.
-His challengers include Andrei Nastase from the pro-European bloc.
+Dodon is running for re-election, and Sandu is also running again.
+It is likely that the runoff will be a rematch of 2016, Dodon vs Sandu.
 Because Moldova is a parliamentary republic, the president’s actual power is limited.

 Moldova sits on the front lines of geopolitical competition between Russia and the West.
 Russia instigated and continues to perpetuate a frozen conflict in the Moldova region of Transnistria, where 1,200 Russian troops are stationed – an obstacle to Moldova’s integration into Euro-Atlantic structures.
 Additionally, Transnistria’s rampant organized crime and corruption also threaten Moldova’s stability.
 Russia also stokes separatism in Gagauzia, a Turkic-speaking region of Moldova.